 06 September 2016

-Lot 24 in our October auction will be an immaculately preserved violin by Ferdinand Gagliano, made in Naples in 1789.
-Realising we had a unique opportunity to gain insights into original materials and techniques, we gave the instrument to luthier, restorer...
+Lot 24 from our October 2016 auction was be an immaculately preserved violin by Ferdinand Gagliano, made in Naples in 1789.
+Realising we had a unique opportunity to gain insights into original materials and techniques, we gave the instrument to luthier,...
 Read more

 Tim Ingles and Paul Hayday will offer an initial evaluation of the authenticity and value of your instrument or bow.
 At this stage, the assessment is free and without obligation.
 In the first instance, we suggest submitting good-quality images to us, preferably by email to email@example.com or by completing the valuation form.Read more